 As this is the first year that Survival Run Canada is being run, there are no YouTube videos or blog reports to guide your preparations.
 Look to Survival Run Nicaragua and Australia to get a feel for the ethos and attitude.
 Watch the exploits of Squamish athletes to suss out the terrain you will have to negotiate.
 Now, after you mix a large spoon of cement with your breakfast cereal and HARDEN UP. sign up for this wild ride!!

-Applications and registrations are not transferrable between Survival Run races or people.
+Applications and registrations are not transferable between Survival Run races or people.
 No refunds will be granted.

 You can follow us on Instagram at @SurvivalRunCanada to focus on this race, or @FuegoyAgua to keep up with developments for all Survival Run races.
 We will be posting profile photos of racers as they register, as well as race developments. @SurvivalRunCanada will also be dropping hints to help you prepare.... take note of these!!

-Awards for SURVIVAL RUN™ 1st Place Male SOLO, 1st Place Female SOLO & 1st Place TEAM categories.
+Awards for SURVIVAL RUN™ 1st Place Male, 1st Place Female.

 SURVIVAL RUN CANADA RULES & THINGS TO KNOW